particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Certification update M-SoM 2026-07-09

+Updated the certification statements for FCC (US) and ISED (Canada) for the M635 in the [M-SoM datasheet](/reference/datasheets/m-series/msom-datasheet/).

 ### Battery information 2026-07-08

 Added information about the M.2 breakout board and M-HAT battery to the [battery certification](/hardware/certification/battery-certification/) page.